pedrobueso1997/PBI_BPC/Assignments/Assignment3/README.md

 The results obtained when running this program include:

-- contig.gff3: a GFF3 file with the "targeting vector" features characterised, taking into consideration the contig coordinates.
+- contig.gff3: a GFF3 file with "targeting vector" features characterised, considering contig coordinates.
-- chromosome.gff3: a GFF3 file with the "targeting vector" features characterised, taking into consideration the chromosome coordinates.
+- chromosome.gff3: a GFF3 file with "targeting vector" features characterised, considering chromosome coordinates.
 - no_target.txt: a list with the initial genes that did not have the target sequence.

 ### Gems required